There is a thin protective layer on the top of your skin right now.

 Activation of enzymes responsible for the synthesis of epidermal lipids

-Natural exfoliation process is very important because it keeps your skin not only clear but also naturally smooth and glowing, not just right after you exfoliate!
+Natural exfoliation process is very important because it keeps your skin not only clear but also naturally smooth and glowing at all times, not just right after you exfoliate!

 WHAT DISRUPTS THE ACID MANTLE?